extcode/cart_books/Documentation/AdministratorManual/Configuration/Main/Index.rst

       The response can used to display messages or update the MiniCart-Plugin.
    Default
       The TypoScript template use the setting defined by the constant of the cart extension.

+.. container:: table-row

+   Property
+      plugin.tx_cartbooks.settings.itemsPerPage
+   Data type
+      int
+   Description
+      Defines how many records should be displayed per page in the list action.
+   Default
+      The default value is 20 if there is no TypoScript configuration.